Brand language that’s true

 Dig deep enough and you will always have a different story to tell.
 Pitched at the right volume level, this is why your customer will choose you over another.
 Their decision will be part rational, part emotional, largely unconscious and may take place in seconds.
 That’s why it’s so important for your brand story to be true and right.

 Each context is unique but, typically, I run a workshop to define the key ingredients for your brand story.
 Many clients find that using an ‘outsider’ also helps to achieve internal consensus over messages and tone.

 The results are distilled into your unique Brand Story.
 This short, internal document contains your brand promise and key messages.
 And it’s all written in your tone of voice.

 It’s the foundation for all your internal and external-facing communications.

 Clients often commission web copy, brochure copy or other marketing collateral.
 I can also train your staff to adopt the new tone of voice.

-So far, I’ve delivered Brand Story workshops for clients in Edinburgh, Glasgow and London.
-I’m happy to come to you, wherever you are in the world.
+I’ve delivered Brand Story workshops for clients across the UK and, online, in the US.
+I’m happy to come to you wherever you are in the world.